riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 - Attraction Sites
   -  higher footfalls and visitor engagement resulting in an increase in ticket sales
 -  Local Businesses
-   -  advertisments and partnerships will gain more exposure, eliciting profits
+   -  advertisements and partnerships will gain more exposure, eliciting profits
    -  support special offers and discounts

 ### Secondary Stakeholders